FrancoSpeziali/db-mongoose-schemas/README.md

     - listen for a `POST` request (we want to receive data)
     - use the path `/user/register`
     - don't forget `response.send()`

+   > Bonus: Use Express routing instead to create a Route for `/user`

 4. Make a call to `app.listen()` to allow the server to start listening for incoming connections.
 We will use port `3001`.

-    > Hint: For bonus points, you can move the port number into your `.env` file
+    > Bonus: Move the port number into your `.env` file

 5. Use `console.log` to test your endpoint.
 Use an API testing tool such as POSTMAN or Insomnia to test your endpoint.